At Kelvin Hall School, we work hard to prepare all of our pupils for their exams and help them to achieve their full potential.

 Please click here for the upcoming exam dates and exam information.
 The document contains all the exam seasons that we have dates for at the moment.
 Also, for your information, you will find the rules and regulations as set out by JCQ.
 These rules must be followed by all students and the school.
 Please ensure that you read all the information.

 Year 11 students will be able to collect their GCSE and Vocational exam results on Thursday 25th August 2022.
-Arrangements for the day will be made available on this page nearer to this date.
+Please find below two communications from the school regarding Results Day arrangements:

 Year 10 students will receive their English Language GCSE result by email only on Thursday 25th August 2022 after 1pm.